 In fact, these people might notice blood sugar swings even after consuming just two 8oz plain cups of brewed coffee, as caffeine affects the behavior of insulin.

-Still, the effects of caffeine vary from person to person, so make sure you monitor your blood glucose levels to see how it affects them.
+Still, the effects of caffeine vary from person to person, so be sure to monitor blood glucose levels to see how it affects them.

-According to research, not washing your hands before checking your blood sugar levels can cause a false alarm.
-That’s because of sugar residues on your hands.
-So, make sure you wash your hands thoroughly before getting a blood sample.
+According to research, not washing our hands before checking our blood sugar levels can cause a false alarm.
+That’s because of sugar residues on our hands.
+So, be sure to wash your hands thoroughly before getting a blood sample.

-When your body is trying to fight off a cold or another illness, your blood glucose levels start to increase.
-So, make sure you drink enough water to prevent dehydration.
-Also, consult a doctor if you have diarrhea or vomiting longer than two hours, or if you are ill for two days without improvement.
+When our body is trying to fight off a cold or another illness, our blood glucose levels start to increase.
+So, we should drink enough water to prevent dehydration.
+Also, we may want to consult a doctor if we have diarrhea or vomiting longer than two hours, or if we are ill for two days without improvement.

-Don’t forget that some medications like nasal decongestants and antibiotics can impact your blood glucose readings.
+Don’t forget that some medications like nasal decongestants and antibiotics can impact blood glucose readings.